ukatech/ghost_terminal/README_EN.md

   * May return value 4
 	- **`SHIORI/3.0 400 Bad Request`**
 	  Display warning information and enter the acquisition of the next command
+	  After var9: When ghost responds normally to any `ShioriEcho.GetResult` request, ghost_terminal will ignore such a return message and wait one second, as it is `May return value 3`
 - `ShioriEcho.GetName`
   Event when ghost_terminal starts
   * Return value